top of page

 Summary and Aims of our policy.

-We will support and regulate all manufacturing and construction business of any form, in order to achieve the following goals:
+We will support and regulate manufacturing and construction business, in order to achieve the following goals:

 1. Ensure all manufacture is sustainable.

-2. Reduce costs of manufacture and use of resources.
+2. Support and regulate to reduce costs of manufacture and use of resources.

 3. Support and regulate to optimise design.